 A Change that Introduces Qualified Health Plan Letters

-As you know, changes to the Michigan No-Fault law became effective early July 2020.
+As you know, changes to the Michigan No-Fault law became effective in early July 2020.
 These changes have brought additional requests from auto insurance carriers regarding Personal Injury Protection (PIP).

 In the Past: Coordination of Benefits Letter